 College is a time of new found freedom for many students.
 But that can spell trouble if that freedom applies to personal finances too.
 Students need to understand basic money management skills such as living within a budget and handling credit and debt.
-A solid financial foundation can lead to a lifetime of financial success
+A solid financial foundation can lead to a lifetime of financial success.

 Examine your financial goals

 Before you establish a budget, you should examine your financial goals.
 Start by making a list of your short-term goals (e.g., new car, vacation) and your long-term goals (e.g., your child's college education, retirement).
 Next, ask yourself: how important is it for me to achieve this goal?
 How much will I need to save?
-Armed with a clear picture of your goals, you can work toward establishing a budget that can help you reach them.
+Now with a clear vision of your goals, you can work toward establishing a budget that can help you reach them.

 Identify your current monthly income & expenses